daytonn/auto-gemsets/README.md

 ### Configuration:

-The `gemset init` command will create a copy of `auto-gemsets.sh` into `/usr/local/share/auto-gemsets` To use auto-gemsets, you will need to source this file in your `~/.bashrc` (`~/.bash_profile` on OSX) or `~/.zshrc` file.
+The `gemset init` command will create a copy of `auto-gemsets.sh` and `default-gems.sh` into `/usr/local/share/auto-gemsets` To use auto-gemsets, you will need to source these files in your `~/.bashrc` (`~/.bash_profile` on OSX) or `~/.zshrc` file.

     source /usr/local/share/auto-gemsets/auto-gemsets.sh
+    source /usr/local/share/auto-gemsets/default-gems.sh

+In addition to these two scripts, `init` also creates a `~/.auto-gemsets` config file to allow for customization of `auto-gemsets`.

-That's it, reload your `.bashrc` (`source ~/.bashrc`) or open a new terminal and auto-gemsets will now be managing your ruby gems environment.
+Once you source `.bashrc`, `.bash_profile`, or `~/.zshrc` (`source ~/.bashrc`) or open a new terminal auto-gemsets will now be active and managing your ruby gems.

+Since, `auto-gemsets` creates a new default gemset, you will need to reinstall `auto-gemsets` to use the `gemset` command.

+    gem install auto-gemsets

-NOTE: If you've already installed `auto-gemsets` you will receive a warning asking you if you wish to overwrite this installation.
+A NOTE ON UPGRADING: If you've already installed `auto-gemsets` you will receive a warning asking you if you wish to overwrite this installation.
 You may want to do this after updating your `auto-gemsets` version

 ### Default Gemset:

-A default gemset will be created for you based on your username.
-Given a username of `daytonn` on an OS X machine, the default gemset path would be `/Users/daytonn/.gemsets/daytonn`.
-If you wish to override this setting simply set the `DEFAULT_GEMSET` variable somewhere in your `.bashrc`, `.bash_profile`, or `.zshrc` depending on your environment:
+A default gemset will be created for you when you run `gemset init` in `~/.gemsets/default`.

+If you wish to override this location simply set the `DEFAULT_GEMSET` variable somewhere in your `.bashrc`, `.bash_profile`, or `.zshrc` depending on your environment:

     # auto-gemsets
     export DEFAULT_GEMSET="/custom/path/to/default_gemset"

 auto-gemsets will add this gemset to your `GEM_PATH` and add it's bin directory to your `PATH`.
 This gemset will always be active.
 When another gemset is also active, installed gems will automatically belong to that gemset.
-When _ONLY_ the default gemset is active, installed gems will belong to the default gemset.
+When _ONLY_ the `default` gemset is active, installed gems will belong to the `default` gemset.

 ## Command Line